 Anxious and Engaged?
 Here’s How to Handle Wedding Worry Before the Big Day

 Being a bride goes far beyond picking colors and cake tastings.
-While wedding planning can be exciting, it’s also very common to experience wedding anxiety or even cold feet.
-Yet, we don’t spend nearly enough time talking about how overwhelming the planning process can feel.
+While wedding planning can be exciting, it’s also very commonly anxiety inducing, relationship challenging and financially stressful.
+Although normal and common, we don’t spend enough time talking about how overwhelming the planning process can feel.

-Getting married is often described as one of the happiest days of your life, but what happens if you’re feeling anxious, sad, or completely overwhelmed in the months leading up to your special day?
+Getting married is often described as what’s supposed to be one of the happiest days of your life, but what happens if you’re feeling anxious, sad, or completely overwhelmed in the months leading up to your special day?
 Even though you may know this is a common experience, that doesn’t necessarily lessen the feelings.

-Between high expectations, family dynamics, decision fatigue, and the sheer weight of this major life event, it makes sense that your nervous system might be in overdrive.
+Managing high expectations, family dynamics, decision fatigue, body scrutiny and the sheer weight of this major life event, it makes sense that your nervous system might be in overdrive.

 • “I should be happy, but I feel anxious all the time.”